Sharing Their Love of Science

 Students from LAS in Flatbush Run Science Experiments in Hospital

-Students at LAS in Flatbush visited a hospital and shared their love of science with children in the pediatric ward.
+Students at Lander College of Arts and Sciences in Flatbush are sharing their love of science with children in local hospitals.

 Several LAS students joined Together Educating All Children in Hospitals (TEACH), a program initiated by Yeshiva University students that organizes twice-monthly science-themed hospital visits.